nodejs/node-addon-api/doc/async_operations.md

 Node.js native add-ons often need to execute long running tasks and to avoid blocking the **event loop** they have to run them asynchronously from the **event loop**.
-In the Node.js model of execution there are **two threads**, the first is the **event loop** thread, that represents the thread where JavaScript code is executing.
+In the Node.js model of execution the event loop thread represents the thread where JavaScript code is executing.
 The node.js guidance is to avoid blocking other work queued on the event loop thread.
 Therefore, we need to do this work on another thread.

 All this means that native add-ons need to leverage async helpers from libuv as part of their implementation.
 This allows them to schedule work to be executed